amir734jj/cs655-lecture-notes/lab03/note.marp.md

 ---

+# What is a parser generator

+Is a program that takes a grammar and generates a code that can be used to parse the grammar

+---

+# Why are parser generators used?

+Because they generate a state machine and number of the states is not O(n) hence maintaining that code would be near impossible.
+Solution is to use parser generator make you concentrate on the grammar instead of its implementation.

+---

+# Bison vs. Yacc

+- Yacc and Bison are closely compatible
+- Bison in a part of the GNU project.
+And yacc is used as a utility on Berkeley Software Distribution (BSD).
+Though its compatible with yacc, but Lex and Yacc are a thing of the past.
+Flex and bison are widely used today.

+---

 # Yacc structure (`*.y`)

 - Directives: the first section is where we define tokens, associativity, order of operation and etc